• Skip to content

 No-boil pasta casserole with chicken

-This pasta bake is a weeknight dinner staple in the Savory Tooth household: a garlic and cheesy pasta casserole with chicken that feeds a crowd.
-This is an easy recipe; only ONE dish required (just the baking dish) and everything is cooked at the same time in the oven.
-No need to boil the pasta or cook the chicken beforehand!
+This pasta bake is a weeknight dinner staple in my household: a garlic and cheesy pasta casserole with chicken that feeds a crowd.
+This is an easy recipe; only one dish required (just the baking dish) and everything is cooked at the same time in the oven.
+No need to boil the pasta or cook the chicken beforehand.

 No-boil pasta casserole with chicken